Kansas vs. Indiana: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +1100

-- Kansas is third-best in college basketball in terms of its odds to win the national championship (+1100), much higher than its computer rankings (18th-best).
+- Oddsmakers rate Kansas considerably higher (third-best in college basketball) than the computer rankings do (16th-best).

-- Oddsmakers have made the Jayhawks' national championship odds slightly worse now (+1100) compared to the start of the season (+1000).
+- The Jayhawks have slightly worse odds to win the national championship now, from +1000 at the start of the season to +1100.

 - The implied probability of Kansas winning the national championship, based on its +1100 moneyline odds, is 8.3%.